 Climate change, marked by record-breaking heat waves, acidifying oceans in which sea creatures die, melting icecaps, rising oceans, and intensifying floods and droughts, is the most urgent problem humanity has ever faced.

 Our atmosphere is getting warmer and our weather is getting more extreme, owing to pollution from human activity.
 Carbon dioxide and methane are two of the most important pollutants causing climate change.
-The balance of these greenhouse gases in our atmosphere has allowed human civilization to thrive for more than 10,000 years, but we have disturbed this balance with too much methane and too much carbon.
+The balance of these greenhouse gases in our atmosphere has allowed human civilization to thrive for tens of thousands of years, but we have disturbed this balance with too much methane and too much carbon.
 These pollutants come from coal plants, cars and trucks, natural gas operations, industrial-scale agriculture, and other sources.

 We are in the race of our lives, with a small window left, to cut climate pollution before the impacts of global warming overwhelm human civilization.